Medical Aids sometimes refuse Emergency Casualty Treatment

 Here is a plan that pays trauma related casualty where you are treated at an emergency room and return home.

-a medical aid plan for everyoneAs a medical aid member, you need to understand what your benefits and limits are.
+medical aid for everyoneAs a medical aid member, you need to understand what your benefits and limits are.
 Please do this before you land up with unpaid claims, especially if you only have an in-hospital plan, as there is no day-to-day funding and you are responsible for the cost.

 Remember that comprehensive plans with day-to-day savings do cost more than an in-hospital only plan.

-If you accept the small risk of self-paying out of hospital costs, you can save on the overall cost of your medical aid by joining only a hospital plan.
+If you accept the small risk of self-paying out-of-hospital costs, you can save on the overall cost of your medical aid by joining only a hospital plan.

-Here is an excellent plan that meets both the need for a hospital only plan (and lower premium) and that offers an out of hospital savings fund should you require it.
+Here is an excellent plan that meets both the need for a hospital only plan (and lower premium) and that offers an out-of-hospital savings fund should you require it.

 You only pay for the savings when you spend them – not like other comprehensive plans that require you to pay for the savings whether you spend them or not!